ageismar/live_code_pillars/readme.md

 - stateless comp
 - **map (with key)**

-# To run server
+# To Run

-- node server/api/index.js
+- npm run start

 # To seed file